vercel/next.js/readme.md

 ## Getting Started

-For starters, make sure to create a directory and `package.json` inside to begin working from.
+For starters, make sure to create a project directory and `package.json` inside, to begin working from.

 ```bash
 mkdir next-project && cd next-project